B612-Asteroid-Institute/mpcq/docs/source/index.rst

 Welcome to mpcq's documentation!
 ================================

-``mpcq`` is a powerful Python client library for querying and analyzing Minor Planet Center (MPC) data through Google BigQuery.
-This package provides efficient access to a BigQuery instance of the Small Bodies Node (SBN) replica of the MPC's Small Bodies Node database, maintained by the Asteroid Institute.
+``mpcq`` is a powerful Python client library for querying and analyzing Minor Planet Center (MPC) data, made available through the Small Bodies Node (SBN).
+The data is hosted on Google BigQuery and maintained by the `Asteroid Institute <https://b612.ai>`_.

+You can find the source code on `GitHub <https://github.com/B612-Asteroid-Institute/mpcq>`_ and the package on `PyPI <https://pypi.org/project/mpcq/>`_.

 Features
 --------

-- **BigQuery Integration**: Direct access to a complete replica of the MPC database through Google BigQuery
+- **BigQuery Integration**: Quickly analyze MPC data without having to maintain your own replica.
 - **Efficient Queries**: Optimized query patterns for common asteroid data access patterns
 - **Rich Data Access**: Query observations, orbits, submission history, and more
 - **Cross-Matching**: Tools for matching observations and finding duplicates
-- **ADES Support**: Integration with ADES format for modern asteroid data exchange

 Data Structures
 -------------